MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2023-02-01-azure-cost-management.md

 - **Use reservations to get the best prices for resources you know you will need in the medium to long term.**

+When you know that you will consistently need a service for the foreseeable future, purchasing a reservation can be a great way to reduce costs.
+You can buy 1 or 3 year reservations for services such as Virtual Machines, Databases and Storage.
+Purchasing a reservation can get you up to 72% cheaper prices than the pay as you go pricing.
+You're not entirely locked in either, if your needs change you can exchange a reservation for another of the same type (such as a different type of Virtual Machine) and also refund reservations up to $50k in a 12 month rolling window, if you no longer need it.
+Azure Advisor is a good place to look for potential reservations that may benefit you.

+Azure recently introduced [Azure Savings Plan for Compute](https://learn.microsoft.com/en-us/azure/cost-management-billing/savings-plan/savings-plan-compute-overview), which is a more flexible way to make a reservation purchase than can save you up to 65% on pay as you go pricing.
+You commit to a certain hourly usage of compute which is then billed at a discounted price.
+If you use less than the commitment, you pay for the committed amount regardless.
+Usage above the commitment is billed at standard pay as you go pricing.
+The plan covers most Virtual Machine types, as well as App Service, Functions, Container Instances and Dedicated Host services.

+# Summary

+To summarise, some key strategies you can employ to reduce your Azure costs include:

+- Understand and monitor your costs, get alerts when your bill gets higher than expected.
+Make sure there's someone empowered to track and control costs.
+- Automate, automate, automate the deployment _and_ destruction of resources so that you only run services when you need them.
+- Be alerted when new resources are created / configure policies to ensure identifying ownership is required as part of deployment.
+- Purchase reservations when you know you're going to have long term consistent usage.

+If MPFE can be of any assistance in helping you understand, control or reduce your Azure costs, please [get in touch](enquiries@mpfe.uk).